grmarxer/Onboarding/Case_Study_7-Routing.md

     - A total of 4 VIPs is required for the complete solution.
 The VIPs on BIG-IP 1 and BIG-IP 3 must be VLAN specific.

-- No default routes can be used for routing traffic from client 1 to client2 or client 2 to client 1
+- No default routes can be used for routing traffic from client 1 to client 2 or client 2 to client 1

 - Client 1 NIC 1 must not be able to ping Client 2 NIC 2